nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/design-tips/locking-vs-permission-to-restrict-edit-access-to-a-document.md

 ## Locking the Document

 The locking feature is exposed in the user interface through a lock icon in the action bar of non-folderish documents.
-It restricts the edit&nbsp;permission to the user who locked the document.
+It restricts the edit permission to the user who locked the document.
 The document stays visible for other users.
 A lock can be removed by the owner of the document or by someone having the manage permission.

 ### Pros